 I This chapter was almost entirely written by the late Robin "Nobby" Clark, and I acknowledge his contribution with gratitude.
 My only additions are the footnotes, and the comments about some of Nobby's achievements - which he was too modest to include in his original draft.

-3 The "Hash House Harriers" is a group of social runners which meets each week, after working hours, for a 5 to 10 km. run - preferably in the canefields north of Durban.
+2 I have left this sentence as it was written by Nobby Clark, although his information is not correct in all respects.
+There was no Byrne ship named "Cataract".
+John Clark, Natal Settler Agent: The Career of John Moreland. at 211(A.A.Balkema, Cape Town, 1972) The vessel on which the Robinson family arrived was probably the "Cataraqui", which arrived in November 1861.
+Id.
+That vessel carried farmworkers and artisans recruited in Yorkshire by Moreland, Byrne's agent, and this may account for the confusion with the Byrne Emigration Scheme.3 The "Hash House Harriers" is a group of social runners which meets each week, after working hours, for a 5 to 10 km. run - preferably in the canefields north of Durban.
 The runs were always followed by drinks, snacks and banter.
 Nobby was at one time the "Grand Master" of this organisation - to which he was kind enough to introduce the writer as a member.
 Nobby's ashes were scattered besides a cane track on the route of a regular "HHH" run, just south of what was formerly the Head Office of the Hullett Group, on Umhlanga Rocks Drive, and is now the Head Office of Tongaat-Hullett Sugar.